 \subsection{LLM Judges Are Vulnerable to Knowledge Conflicts Induced by Swapped References}

-As shown in Table~\ref{table:main}, all evaluated judges exhibit substantial accuracy drops under swapped references, revealing a consistent vulnerability across models, datasets, and swap types.
+As shown in Table~\ref{table:main}, all judges exhibit substantial accuracy drops under swapped references, revealing a consistent vulnerability across models, datasets, and swap types.
 Notably, even strong models such as GPT-4o and Qwen-3-30B remain vulnerable across datasets and swap configurations.
 Overall, these results suggest that current LLM judges do not reliably condition their verdicts on the provided reference answer when that reference is swapped.

 To further characterize this failure mode, we break down accuracy by each reference–candidate pairing in the triplet $(q_i, r_i^{a}, c_i^{b})$, with $a,b\in\{o,s\}$ in Table~\ref{tab:all}.
-We find that the drop is particularly severe for $(q_i, r_i^{s}, c_i^{s})$, i.e., when both the reference and the candidate answer are swapped.
+Accuracy drop is particularly severe for $(q_i, r_i^{s}, c_i^{s})$, when both the reference and the candidate answer are swapped.
 This pattern indicates that LLM judges often reject a candidate answer even when it matches the provided reference.